 Assistant City Attorney (ret.), City of Hayward, CA:

 I am the president of Mobile Mediations, a mediation service that specializes in community mediations involving senior residents living in mobile home parks.
-I had the pleasure of working with Katharina on a particularly difficult conflict.
+I had the pleasure of working with Katharina Dress on a particularly difficult conflict.

 She was part of the team that designed the information packet and the educational program I used to assist the senior residents in taking charge of their conflict and in resolving their dispute with the owner of the park.
 She also served as a table facilitator at a residents meeting.
 She clearly understands the unique nature of mediating with a single senior or facilitating an entire community.
 Her assistance was invaluable in helping resolve the issues surrounding the dispute, leaving all parties pleased with the outcome.
 I would work with her again in any situation involving older persons.